Why Carrier Thermostat Blinking Cool ON? – Troubleshooting Guide

 How Do You Turn Your Thermostat on Cool?

 The ‘cool’ mode runs the air conditioner and lets you pick the maximum temperature.
-If the temperature rises above the setting, the thermostat will make the air con kick in.
+If the temperature rises above the setting, the thermostat will make the air conditioner kick on.

 ‘Cool’ mode also helps dehumidify the house.

-What Temperature Should I Set My AC to Cool?
+What Temperature Should I Set My AC to?

-78 F is the perfect balance between comfort and energy savings.
+78 degrees Fahrenheit is the perfect balance between comfort and energy savings, in most cases.
 Of course, you should experiment with the settings to find the perfect one for you.

-By the way, if you want to save on your cooling costs, then you can try to rise the temperature when the building is unoccupied and during sleep.
+By the way, if you want to save on your cooling costs, then you can allow the temp to rise when the building is unoccupied and during sleep.
 These ‘setups’ can result in up to 18% of energy savings.

 Do You Turn the Thermostat Up or Down for Air?

-If you want to make it hotter, then turn the thermostat up and vice versa.
+If you want to make it warmer, then turn the thermostat up and vice versa.

 In case, you simply want the unit to help you circulate the air around the house, you can switch the fan to ‘on’ without actually touching the thermostat temperature settings.